gmx-io/gmx-synthetics/README.md

 Having separate markets allows for risk isolation, liquidity providers are only exposed to the markets that they deposit into, this potentially allow for permissionless listings.

+Traders can use either the long or short token as collateral for the market.

 ## Features

 The contracts support the following main features: